openbsd/src/gnu/llvm/llvm/docs/AliasAnalysis.rst

 ``AliasAnalysis`` chaining behavior
 -----------------------------------

-With only one special exception (the :ref:`-no-aa <aliasanalysis-no-aa>` pass) every alias analysis pass chains to another alias analysis implementation (for example, the user can specify "``-basic-aa -ds-aa -licm``" to get the maximum benefit from both alias analyses).
+Every alias analysis pass chains to another alias analysis implementation (for example, the user can specify "``-basic-aa -ds-aa -licm``" to get the maximum benefit from both alias analyses).
 The alias analysis class automatically takes care of most of this for methods that you don't override.
 For methods